-The apparatus consists of a transparent hamster or home cage approx. 26.7 cm (w) × 48.3 cm (d) × 15.2 cm (h) equipped with steel-wire tops.
+The apparatus consists of a transparent home cage approx. 26.7 cm (w) × 48.3 cm (d) × 15.2 cm (h) equipped with steel-wire tops.
 The base of the cage is made up of hard woodchip bedding.

 The apparatus is divided into half by a transparent perforated Plexiglas approx. 0.6 cm (w) × 45.7 cm (d) × 15.2 cm (h).
 A stopwatch for timing defeat sessions manually is also used.
 (Golden et al., 2011)